peterkeen/homelab/README.md

 - `stacks/` contains the docker compose stacks
 - `lib/` is where the code that interprets `hosts.yml` and drives the system lives
-- `ansible/` contains the ansible playbooks that, among other things, deploys the stacks to the hosts

-The code in `lib` is lightly typed with Sorbet.
-Really I just wanted `T::Struct` to parse `hosts.yml`, there aren't any `sig`s and I don't bother with `srb`.
+- `ansible/` contains playbooks for setting up hosts.
+This is mostly legacy stuff.

 ## How it works